 ” ..the soprano Monika Jalili is mining to impressive effect the pop music of pre-revolution Iran…” – New York Times

-Iran…1950s-1970s…poetic songs popularized on radio and in films…then completely banned in 1979 at the time of the Iranian Revolution…branded as western and heretical.
-Infused with new blood, new instrumentations, new arrangements, these are the songs that Monika Jalili has awakened and brought back to life with love.
+Infused with new blood, new instrumentations, new arrangements, and love, these are the songs that Monika Jalili has awakened and brought back to life.

-Born and raised in New York City to parents of Dutch and German heritage, and now based in Montpellier, France, and a graduate of The Manhattan School of Music in New York City, Monika’s music career began in the world of musical theatre…..Broadway, Off-Broadway and touring with musicals around the US.
-That is how she had always envisioned her career to be…until one fortuitous mid-summer day in 2004, when she heard a Persian song from the 1950s entitled “Jaan-e Maryam.”
+Born and raised in New York City, and now based in Montpellier, France, and a graduate of The Manhattan School of Music in New York City, Monika’s music career began in the world of musical theatre…..Broadway, Off-Broadway and touring with musicals around the US.
+That is how she had always envisioned her career to be…until one fortuitous mid-summer day in Belgium some years ago, when she heard a Persian song from the 1950s entitled “Jaan-e Maryam.”
 This was the song that changed her life.
-She immersed herself in the Persian language in Los Angeles for six weeks, living with an Iranian family and taking intensive language courses.
-She then returned to New York, formed her ensemble and began working on Persian songs from the same era.
-In October of 2005, Monika and her ensemble had their premier concert at the Trinity Church on Wall Street in NYC.
+She returned to New York, formed her ensemble and began working on Persian songs from the same era.
+Soon after, Monika and her ensemble had their premier concert at the Trinity Church on Wall Street in NYC.
 The concert was recorded live and the webcast of that concert generated more than 350,000 views from people all over the world in a matter of days and weeks…many of them living in Iran.
 The reviews were tremendous….many touched and brought to tears hearing songs they’d not heard since their childhood, nostalgic for the music of Iran before the revolution of 1979.
-This concert brought in performance invitations from around the globe and was the beginning of Monika’s journey was launched in 2006.
+This concert brought in performance invitations from around the globe and was the beginning of Monika’s journey.

 Monika’s latest and ongoing project is sharing the voices of Iran today.
 This came from her desire to express the words, thoughts and feelings of Iranians living in modern day Iran.
 With poetry that has been translated into English, and original music written by Monika, Monika has begun performing these songs at recent concerts.